-a certain percentage, on a sliding scale with a maximum of 25%, as from EUR 40 million, as the target total subscriptions in Early Bird Focus, of the performance fee (net of costs and any charges, including but not limited to the percentage donated to charitable organisations) payable to the Manager by Class Focus and Class Special Shares accrues as equalisation fee to the Early Bird Focus Class, as accepted by the Manager.
+a certain percentage, on a sliding scale with a maximum of 25%, as from EUR 40 million, as the target total subscriptions in Early Bird Focus, of the performance fee (net of costs and any charges, including but not limited to the percentage donated to charitable organisations as determined by the Board in consultation with the Manager) payable to the Manager by Class Focus and Class Special Shares accrues as equalisation fee to the Early Bird Focus Class, as accepted by the Manager.
 In case of subscriptions in Early Bird Focus for a total amount lower than EUR 40 million (and in case of subsequent redemptions of Early Bird Focus), the amount of equalisation fee to be paid to Early Bird Focus by Class Focus and Class Special Shares will be calculated as follows:

-- "A" equals the amount of equalisation fee to be paid to Early Bird Focus Shares by Class Focus and Class Special Shares; - "B" equals the amount of performance fees (net of costs and any charges, including but not limited to the percentage donated to charitable organisations) payable to the Manager by Class Focus and Class Special Shares; - "C" equals the amount (in millions of Euros) of subscriptions in Early Bird Focus, which will be reduced pro rata of any redemptions of Early Bird Focus, pro-rated the total amount of EUR 40 million.
+- "A" equals the amount of equalisation fee to be paid to Early Bird Focus Shares by Class Focus and Class Special Shares; - "B" equals the amount of performance fees (net of costs and any charges, including but not limited to the percentage donated to charitable organisations as determined by the Board in consultation with the Manager) payable to the Manager by Class Focus and Class Special Shares; - "C" equals the amount (in millions of Euros) of subscriptions in Early Bird Focus, which will be reduced pro rata of any redemptions of Early Bird Focus, pro-rated the total amount of EUR 40 million.